epinna/weevely3/README.md

 **The agent**

-The remote backdoor is a very low footprint agents that receives the code dynamically injected from the client, extending the server functionalities over the network at run-time.
+The remote backdoor is a very low footprint agent that receives the dynamically injected code from the client, extending the server functionalities over the network at run-time.
 The backdoor agent code is polymorphic and hardly detectable from AV and HIDS.
 The communication is covered and obfuscated within the HTTP protocol using steganographic techniques.

 **Modules development**